mendix/docs/content/en/docs/appstore/modules/genai/concepts/_index.md

 - **Conversational Agents:** Power chatbots and virtual assistants to interact naturally with users.
 - **Data generation:** Generate Mendix objects by combining JSON generation & [Import mappings](/refguide/import-mapping-action/).

-Models such as Anthropic Claude and GPT-4o can also use Images as input.
-This will allow you to ask questions on images for use cases such as Object Recognition, Image to Text (OCR) and Validating
+Models such as [Anthropic Claude](/appstore/modules/aws/amazon-bedrock/#chat-completions-with-history) and [GPT-4o](/appstore/modules/openai-connector/#chatcompletions-vision) can also use (one or multiple) Images as input.
+This will allow you to ask questions on images for use cases such as Object Recognition, Image to Text (OCR) and Validating whether an image is as intended.

 ### 1.2 What is an LLM Not?